lum1nxus/ansible-conf/README.md

 *Configuration file*: logstash.yml \
 *Pipeline file*: logstash.conf (specifies on which port to receive packets and the port of service on which to send after optional filtering)
 ___
+### filebeat-compose
+File that is defining filebeat container as agent, which send data to Logstash. \
+*Configuration file*: filebeat.yml \
+*Volume*: Binding docker containers and docker.sock inside filebeat container \
+*Output*: Assigned to Logstash IP, using its credentials
 ### hosts / start.yml
 *Hosts* is an ansible inventory file, which specifies the IP of the servers where the ELK-Stack will be deployed `ELK_Master`  and client with Filebeat `Filebeat_Slave`. \
 Check the inventory file.